 Keep pipes warm.
 If you live in an area prone to frigid temperatures, be sure to insulate basement, garage, and exterior plumbing pipes, wrapping them in blankets, towels, or foam and keep a small stream of water running during extreme cold weather to reduce the risk of freezing.
 You can also turn off the main water valve in your home, open all faucets and let them run until the pipes are empty.

 - Install a back-up generator.
-To keep your home warm and working when the power goes out, install a generator that is large enough to heat your home and operate at least a few of your major appliances.
+To keep your home warm when the power goes out, install a generator that is large enough to power your furnace or heating supply and to operate at least a few of your major appliances.

 Use your hot water sparingly.
 Your hot water tank can only hold so much.
 Shower and flush sparingly to keep everything running longer.